JaneliaSciComp/SongExplorer/README.md

 # Frequently Asked Questions #

-* The `WAV,TF,CSV Files` textbox, being plural, can contain multiple comma-separated filenames.
-Just select multiple files in the File Dialog browser using shift/command-click as you would in most other file browsers.
+* The `WAV,TF,CSV Files` text box, being plural, can contain multiple comma-separated filenames.
+Select multiple files in the File Browser using shift/command-click as you would in most other file browsers.

 # Reporting Problems #